harschell/occipital-bridge/README.md

  - Color-only tracking support - Scan the room with the Structure Sensor, but track in AR with only the the iOS camera!

 ##### Version 2.0 changes
- - In-app scanning: The Bridge Capture Tool is no longer needed -- scans can be performed from within the Bridge Engine.
+ - In-app scanning: Scans can be performed from within the Bridge Engine.

  ### Known Issues